jennings/jennings.github.io/_posts/2017-06-17-converting-turbocharged.beanstalk-to-netstandard-pt1.md

 Most of these errors are from `Properties/AssemblyInfo.cs`.
-The new build system automatically generates properties that used to be specified in that file, so we don't even need it anymore.
+The new build system automatically generates properties that used to be specified in that file, so I don't even need it anymore.

 ```
 src/Turbocharged.Beanstalk❯ rm Properties/AssemblyInfo.cs